 Despite the vital functions commercial vehicles perform for our economy, accidents involving large trucks can forever alter a life.
 If you recently experienced a commercial vehicle accident, you are probably all too familiar with the physical and emotional trauma, the loss of income, and the inability to work that is involved.
 This suffering may be preventing you from making a decision of what to do next; however, you should not be forced to live in misery as a result of someone else’s negligence.
 Knowing some facts and common causes of trucking accidents may positively influence your decision.
-With that being said, after reading, you should consider consulting with an Escondido trucking accident attorney to better understand your options.
+With that being said, after reading, you should consider consulting with an trucking accident lawyer to better understand your options.

 Truck accidents involving commercial vehicles cause alarming amounts of damage.
 Being familiar with the facts and causes of truck accidents can paint a clearer picture on how said accidents happen and the devastation they can cause.
 In 2017, nearly 4000 deaths occurred in commercial vehicle accidents.
 The overwhelming majority, more than eighty percent, of the deaths were drivers or passengers of other vehicles.

 Accidents often occur when commercial drivers must make a stop or turn.
 Commercial truck stops take much longer—up to 40 times as long—than cars do.
 If negligent drivers do not take this into account, an accident can occur.